Hey Oatly – Show us your climate strategy!

 Focusing on the climate footprint of a pack is the top of the figurative iceberg (we all work for the literal iceberg to keep existing).
-Annika walks us through how Oatly turns information from their climate footprint analyses into business decisions that improve it.
+Annika walks us through how Oatly turns information from climate footprint analyses into business decisions that improve it.

 We can compare products in different production sites and see that a product produced at site X has a bigger climate cost than the one at site Y, for example, because of the energy sources, the transportation, or the location.

-Apart from aiming to climate-optimize their production process, Oatly is also on the way towards using their climate footprint analyses in their sourcing strategies.
+Apart from aiming to climate-optimize their production process, Oatly is also on the way towards using climate footprint analyses in their sourcing strategies.
 The sustainability team compares the climate impact of supplied goods based on emission factors.
 Annika explains, ‘this is useful information internally.
 The team can show the changes in the overall climate footprint depending on the supplier and make the most climate-smart choice.’

 No change without a challenge

 Change is daunting for most but for Oatly, it is part of their DNA.
 The company was one of the first to embark on climate footprinting their products and they found challenges to rise to.
 Annika tells us:

 In the beginning, it was all about collecting data: Where can we get the most, best, and most valid information?
 Then it became a question of how to explain to our customers why a product has a different number on the package than the one next to it on the shelf?
 Now the challenge is how to make our process even better – we want to improve our bookkeeping and our ability to trace back: We need to understand what we did two years ago, take this further internally and externally, to work with other stakeholders and continue to inspire the food industry to put the climate footprint on the pack.